-Bonus income can often make up large parts of an employee’s salary, and it’s not only banking professionals who receive them.
+Bonus income can often make up large parts of an employee’s salary, and it’s not only bankers and other finance industry professionals who receive them.
 Solicitors, accountants and even doctors can receive bonus income by way of a rewarding successful year and/or an incentive to keep a good employee at a company.

 Many high-earning individuals therefore look to use their bonus income when calculating what size mortgage they can afford.
-However, this can be a complicated process as lenders have different criteria as to what/and how much bonus they will accept.
+However, this can be a complicated process as mortgage lenders have different criteria as to what/and how much bonus income they will accept when calculating your mortgage affordability.

 If you have been with the same company for a long time and have a good bonus history it is likely most lenders will look upon this favourably, and be prepared to take a large amount of your bonus into consideration.
 Most high-street lenders will want to see a 3-year history; however some lenders will look favourably on 2-year history or even just one year’s bonus.